 This driver measures whether or not employees feel their leaders are committed to doing what’s best for the company, and how well they are following through on those commitments.
 Integrity, in this context, refers to employees’ sense that leadership is dependable and reliable, and will follow through with what they say they are going to do.

-The meaning driver refers to an employee’s belief that being immersed in work gives them value, whether through a sense of purpose, compensation, status, or influence.
-How or why one finds meaning in their work is unique to each individual, but this driver is powerful for every employee’s engagement.
+Finding meaning at work is one of the most important aspects of employee engagement.
+When this driver is at play, employees believe being immersed in work gives them value.
+Sometimes that means they feel a sense of purpose.
+Other times they derive meaning from factors such as status, compensation, or influence.
+How or why one finds meaning in their work is unique to each individual, but has a big impact on every employee’s level of engagement.